Meet the team

 Founder and Executive Director

-Timnit Gebru is the founder and executive director of the Distributed Artificial Intelligence Research Institute (DAIR).
+Dr. Timnit Gebru is DAIR’s founder and executive director.
 Prior to that she was fired by Google in December 2020 for raising issues of discrimination in the workplace, where she was serving as co-lead of the Ethical AI research team.
-She received her PhD from Stanford University, and did a postdoc at Microsoft Research, New York City in the FATE (Fairness Accountability Transparency and Ethics in AI) group, where she studied algorithmic bias and the ethical implications underlying projects aiming to gain insights from data.
-Timnit also co-founded Black in AI, a nonprofit that works to increase the presence, inclusion, visibility and health of Black people in the field of AI, and is on the board of AddisCoder, a nonprofit dedicated to teaching algorithms and computer programming to Ethiopian highschool students, free of charge.
+Timnit also co-founded Black in AI, a nonprofit that works to increase the presence, inclusion, visibility and health of Black people in the field of AI, and is on the board of AddisCoder, a nonprofit dedicated to teaching algorithms and computer programming to Ethiopian and Jamaican highschool students.
+She has received a number of accolades including being named one of Nature’s Ten people who helped shape science and one of TIME 100’s most influential people.
+She is currently writing The View from Somewhere, a memoir + manifesto arguing for a technological future that serves our communities instead of one that is used for surveillance, warfare, and the centralization of power by Silicon Valley.

 Headshot of Dr. Alex Hanna, an Arab woman, looking into the camera, wearing a blue headwrap, a pair of earrings and black blazer.